Amelia Hutchinson

 My research centres around the art cabinets (Kunstschränke) produced by the merchant-dealer Philipp Hainhofer (1578 – 1647).
 It examines how artisans, merchants and collectors used material objects to understand their bodies.
 Furthermore, it attempts to understand how art-loving, mercantile, scholarly individuals such as Hainhofer constructed their relationships through the paradigms of health and the body.
 It argues that by focusing on the corporeal body, Hainhofer bridged geographical, confessional and social divides.
 I am particularly interested in sensory experience, employing a range of methodological techniques, such as material reconstruction, to reflect on how scholars can treat ephemeral materials.

 I hold a MPhil degree in Early Modern History (2022) and a BA (Hons) in History (2020), both from the University of Cambridge.
-I am a 2023 Cambridge-Leibniz Museum Collection Fellow, working on a project entitled: Mining Landscapes, Production and the Body (c.1650-1800).
+I was a 2023 Cambridge-Leibniz Museum Collection Fellow, completing a project entitled: Mining Landscapes, Production and the Body (c.1650-1800).

 My research interests include material culture, history of science and medicine, environmental history, sensory history and history of art.

 I currently supervise final-year undergraduate students on Part II Paper 14, 'Material culture in the Early Modern World', and am teaching the 'Food and Drink' class for 2023/24.
-I am available to supervise undergraduate History students from Lent 2024
+I also supervise the first-year 'Introduction to Historical Thinking' paper.

 Upcoming papers: